Soham-Kamathi/medical_ner_project/README.md

 ### Change the NER Model

-At the top of `medical_App.py`, set the model you want to use:
+In `config.py`, set the model you want to use:

 ```python
 MODEL_NAME = "d4data/biomedical-ner-all"  # Or any other HuggingFace NER model